-Goal Objective Prioritization Metrics ty ty Reduce the number and rate of crashes.
-Project has potential to reduce vehicular crashes. m Safe Securit 3oal Reduce the number and rate of serious injury and fatal crashes.
+Goal Objective Prioritization Metrics System Safety and Security Goal Reduce the number and rate of crashes.
+Project has potential to reduce vehicular crashes.
+Reduce the number and rate of serious injury and fatal crashes.
 Project has potential to reduce serious injury and fatal vehicular crashes.
-System Safety and Security Goal Identify strategies to make transportation infrastructure more resilient to natural and manmade events.
+Identify strategies to make transportation infrastructure more resilient to natural and manmade events.
 Project has potential to reduce flooding impact to connections, or provides a more resilient system to other hazards.
 Improve travel reliability on the National Highway System.
 Project would improve safety or system management in a corridor with reliability issues.
-At a policy Goa Improve travel reliability on arterials. level, this would be part of the Congestion Management Plan and on-going system monitoring. bility Limit recurring peak period delay on the National Highway System.
-Project would improve traffic operations / improve forecasted level-of-service (use LOS E/F as Reliat Limit recurring peak period delay on arterial roadways. deficiency). cy and F Improve the connectivity of the street network and promote a grid street pattern.
+At a polic Goa Improve travel reliability on arterials. level, this would be part of the Congestion Management Plan and on-going system monitoring. bility Limit recurring peak period delay on the National Highway System.
+Project would improve traffic operations / improve forecasted level-of-service (use LOS E/F as Relia Limit recurring peak period delay on arterial roadways. deficiency). cy and l Improve the connectivity of the street network and promote a grid street pattern.
 Project would improve safety or system management in a corridor with reliability issues.
 At a policy level, this would be part of the Congestion Management Plan and on-going system monitoring.
-Travel Efficiency and Reliability Goal Promote the development of high-speed corridors for alternative routes.
+Efficien Promote the development of high-speed corridors for alternative routes.
 Project would complete a street system connection where one does not currently exist, has the potential to reduce out-of-direction travel, and is context sensitive.
 Travel Promote consistent corridor traffic flow with reduced starting and stopping.
 Project would reduce create less starting and stopping of traffic.
 Examples include: corridor management, adaptive signals, freeway and arterial management technologies, and innovative intersections and street treatments.
 Walking and Bicycling Goal Promote active, mixed use developments that mix residential, work, and entertainment uses.
 Related qualitative assessment of project elements that promote improved walking and biking.
 Transit Access Implement streetscape elements that support transit.
 Project provides amenities that make transit usage more attractive and accessible.
-Examples include: ADA curbs, bike share stations, sidewalk improvements, and permanent stations. pr. s Improve freight reliability on the Interstate System to support regional and national commerce.
-Project would improve freight safety or system management on Interstate system, per Federal performance measures. ment ar ecision Enhance the regional economy.
-Project is consistent with or directly supports regional economic development goals, or provides enhanced access to major employment centers. velop ion D Promote financially sustainable transportation investments.
+Examples include: ADA curbs, bike share stations, sidewalk improvements, and permanent stations. pr s Improve freight reliability on the Interstate System to support regional and national commerce.
+Project would improve freight safety or system management on Interstate system, per Federal performance measures.
+Economic Development ar Transportation Decision: Enhance the regional economy.
+Project is consistent with or directly supports regional economic development goals, or provides enhanced access to major employment centers.
+Promote financially sustainable transportation investments.
 Project reduces long-term operations and / or maintenance costs.
-Economic Development and Transportation Decisions Manage access in commercial corridors to promote mobility.
+Manage access in commercial corridors to promote mobility.
 Project reduces number of access points along defined Commercial Arterial corridor (based on Parking & Access study, apply to all cities).
-Also include TSMO and widening projects that improve mobility in Commercial Arterial corridors. Εō Provide improvements to the truck freight system.
+Also include TSMO and widening projects that improve mobility in Commercial Arterial corridors.
+Provide improvements to the truck freight system.
 Project would increase corridor load limits, or provide an alternate route that could be used by heavy trucks.